ryzyx/ryzyx/README.md

 - 👋 Hi, I’m @ryzyx
 - 👀 I’m interested in coding discord bots
 - 🌱 I’m currently good at Javascript and I hope to learn Python
-- 💞️ I’m looking to collaborate on dicord bots
+- 💞️ I’m looking to collaborate on discord bots
 - 📫 How to reach me: On discord , my username is Ryzyx#6969, it might be different as when nitro ends it changes the username tag.
 U can comment on any of my repo to get me notified

 <!---